Fracas! Improv Festival: Sponsors

 The 2007 Fracas!
 IV Improv Festival was sponsored by The Onion.
-Additional local sponsors were USC's Undergraduate Student Government, KSCR Radio.
+Additional local sponsors were USC’s Undergraduate Student Government, KSCR Radio.
 The 2008 Fracas!
 Improv Festival retained sponsorship by The Onion, and KSCR, and added additional sponsorship from Glacéau, the makers of Smart Water and Vitamin Water.

+In recent years, FRACAS! has been largely a self-funded endeavor, with the troupe participating in fundraising techniques (like year-long dare bingo) in order to raise their funds.
+In 2025, FRACAS!
+XXI was fortunate enough to be sponsored once again by The Onion.